forestgrape/coronavirus/immune_system.md

     - NL63 -protects-> 229E (only unidirectional)
 * [Han et al](#han) showed that calves innoculated with HECV-4408 get immune protection against the BCoV strain DB2.
 HECV-4408 is a BCoV strain that has been observed to cause [diarrhea in humans](./coronavirus.md#observed-interspecies-infections).

+## How SARS-2 Overcomes Immune Obstacles
+* physical:
+    - skin <- circumvented by coronaviruses by entering via breathing
+    - mucus <- less mucus in the lungs and nasal cavity
+    - cell membranes <- bind to receptor and fuse membranes with spikes
+* chemical:
+    - stomach acid <- circumvented by coronaviruses
+      - replicate to high numbers in the lungs and pass through the very thin alveolar epithel layer to the blood and reach the intestine
+      - replicate to high numbers in the upper respiratory tract and hope some virion sneak through when drinking (when drinking fluids usually don't rest in the stomach)
+* biological:
+    - phagocyte <- exploit phagocytosis by infecting the cell
+      - SARS-2 can replicate in macrophages
+      - usually not in T cells where cell death is induced
+    - inactivation by antibodies: [in work]

 ## Appendix